Permanent

 Made of Recycled Steel

-Mr. Carleton’s body of work is diverse and imaginative, and much is very down-to-earth, even functional, but he expresses his vision of art and his life as an artist in terms that are beyond poetic, perhaps rhapsodic:
+Artist Lance Carleton, from Lake Stevens, Washington, describes himself as an “intuitive artist creating contemporary art in an eclectic style”.
+His body of work is diverse and imaginative, and much is very down-to-earth, even functional, but he expresses his vision of art and his life as an artist in terms that are beyond poetic, perhaps rhapsodic.

 CAMP HARMONY